umrlastig/readin_group_presentations/README.md

 * Probably cancelled because of LASTIG Moving at Champs-sur-Marne.

 ## Previous sessions

+### 26/09/2024
+* Bérénice Le Mao, *Explore maps as you read a comic book*
+* Laura Wenclik, *EyeCatchingMaps, a Dataset to Assess Saliency Models on Maps*

 ### 20/06/2024
 * Florent Geniet, *Prototype of a 3D polyedral modeler*